walt-id/waltid-mdoc/README.md

 ## Getting Started

-## What is the MDoc library
+## What is the mdoc library
-This library implements the MDoc specification: [ISO/IEC FDIS 18013-5](https://www.iso.org/standard/69084.html), Personal identification -- ISO-compliant driving licence -- Part 5: Mobile driving licence (mDL) application.
+This library implements the mdoc specification: [ISO/IEC 18013-5:2021](https://www.iso.org/standard/69084.html), Personal identification -- ISO-compliant driving licence -- Part 5: Mobile driving licence (mDL) application.

 ### Features
 * **Parse and verify** mdocs and mdoc requests, with verification of MSO-validity, doc type, certificate chains, items tamper check, issuer and device signatures.
-* **Create and sign** MDoc documents with issuer-signed items and COSE Sign1 issuer authentication (mobile security object, MSO).
+* **Create and sign** mdoc documents with issuer-signed items and COSE Sign1 issuer authentication (mobile security object, MSO).
-* **Present** MDoc documents with selective disclosure of issuer-signed items and MDoc device authentication, based on COSE Mac0 or COSE Sign1.
+* **Present** mdoc documents with selective disclosure of issuer-signed items and mdoc device authentication, based on COSE Mac0 or COSE Sign1.
-* **Create** MDoc requests object with COSE Sign1 reader authentication
+* **Create** mdoc requests object with COSE Sign1 reader authentication
 * Support for **integration** with various crypto libraries and frameworks, to perform the cryptographic operations and key management
 * **Multiplatform support**
   * Kotlin/Java for JVM